 No time to read?
 Pin it for later!

 Here’s an image on Stagecoach State Park Trails for your Pinterest boards.

 Stagecoach State Park is in northwestern Colorado, near Oak Creek and Steamboat Springs in Routt County.
 Grasses and low shrubs are the primary vegetation in this wondrously lush landscape, with forests nearby.
 The lack of trees in the park means incredible views of the valley and nearby mountains.

 Yet another Colorado State Park that centers around a reservoir, Stagecoach was established in 1989 after a concrete dam was constructed across the Yampa River.
 The resulting artificial lake stores water needed by the nearby residents.
 The dam also contains a hydroelectric power plant named after area water pioneer John D. Fetcher.
 On average, the plant generates enough energy to power 100 homes for a year.

 By the numbers, the park covers 1,641-acres (664 ha), with the three-mile-long (4.8 km) reservoir covering about 820 of those acres (331 ha).

-Today, tourism is a significant business, catering to skiers, hunters, anglers, and other outdoor enthusiasts, and Stagecoach State Park is one of the many options for visitors.
+Today, tourism is a significant business that caters to skiers, hunters, anglers, and other outdoor enthusiasts; Stagecoach State Park is one of the many options for visitors.